 - Strained intensity patterns are warnings such as hisses and growls.

-Experts also speculated that some cat vocalizations may be so subtle, or pitched at such a high frequency, that only other cats can hear these “silent meows.”
+Experts also speculate that some cat vocalizations may be so subtle, or pitched at such a high frequency, that only other cats can hear them.

 Not all cats are vocal.
-Persians and the beautiful blue Chartreux breeds, for instance, tend to be rather quiet.
-Others never shut up; Siamese and foreign breeds are especially talkative.
+Persians and the blue Chartreux breeds, for instance, tend to be rather quiet.
+Other cat breeds never shut up; Siamese and foreign breeds are especially talkative.

 Felines use a wide range of vocalizations to communicate with other cats, but seem to reserve “meows” primarily for talking to their people.
 What exactly does your kitty want?
 Are they hurling cat-curses at you, praising your taste in art, or just pestering you for the fun of it?